-This clean eating black bean roasted sweet potato salad recipe is filled with fiber and all things delicious!
+This black bean roasted sweet potato salad recipe is filled with fiber and all things delicious!

 Since going 100% plant based, my creative side has really come out in the kitchen.
 There is something about all these fruits, veggies and beans that feels like a never ending supply of creative juice.
 I’m not complaining.

 The truth is, I enjoyed being low carb for so long.
 But my creativity was stifled a bit because it was just a tiny bit limiting.
 At least for me.
 I know there are a ton of low carb bloggers out there who come up with recipe after recipe.
 But I just couldn’t keep that going forever.